-So this is what we’re doing here in Off the Mat.
-We’re learning.
-Together.
+Appropriately so, this is what we’re doing here.
+Off the Mat was birthed from both my love of learning and my desire to share some of the teachings of yoga with my community.
 Aside from my own reflections and wording, I’ll be offering a lot of resources that will help further our knowledge and leave room for reflection and journaling.

 So let’s get started.

 Yoga is one of six fundamental schools of Indian thought, together known as darsana (sight, point of view).
 Yoga is derived from and practiced within the Hindu culture, traditionally known as Sanatana Dharma (Eternal Truth).
-Among many other translations of the word “Yoga” (which we’ll discuss later this month), the one that is closest to my heart was described by T.K.V.
+Among the endless meanings of the word “Yoga” (which we’ll discuss later this month), the one that is closest to my heart was described by T.K.V.
 Desikachar: to tie the strands of the mind together.

-Many texts came after the Vedas, most notably, The Yoga Sutras of Patanjali.
+Much of modern day Western yoga is taught from texts that were written some time after the Vedas, with one of the most notable being, The Yoga Sutras of Patanjali.
 The Sutras describe one of the many paths to yoga in great detail, and is well known for outlining the eightfold path or ashtanga (eight limbs).
-The text contains 196 sutras (threads, strings), as Swami Satchidananda describes “each sutra being the barest thread of meaning.”
+The text contains 196 sutras (threads, strings), or concise statements/phrases, as Swami Satchidananda describes “each sutra being the barest thread of meaning.”
+These aphorisms weave together a collection of teachings on yoga.
 The very first sutra, atha yoganusasanam, can be translated as, “Here begins the authoritative instruction on yoga.”

 This principle is ever present throughout the text, and is powerful in and of itself.
 Similar to much of yogic philosophy, there are different interpretations of this sutra, and the video I have linked below discusses one, along with practical applications.

-One of the reasons I want to begin with this sutra, is to help us understand that Patanjali did not mean, “Here begins your asana lesson of the week.”
-Patanjali did the remarkable by transcribing the practices of yoga systematically, and created this text to pass down wisdom as simply as possible; wisdom that extends far beyond our skin and bones; wisdom that can hold truth and be carried through thousands of years; wisdom to help one tie the strands of the mind together.
-Don’t be fooled, though.
-Simple does not mean easy.
+One of the reasons I want to begin with this sutra is to help the general population understand that yoga is so much more than making shapes with out bodies.
+Patanjali’s teachings on asana don’t even refer to the thousands of poses we see today.
+Patanjali graced the world by transcribing the practices of yoga systematically, and created this text to pass down wisdom as simply as possible; wisdom that extends far beyond our skin and bones; wisdom that can hold truth and be carried through thousands of years; wisdom to help one tie the strands of the mind together.

 I spent the first few years of my journey only practicing asana because I thought that was what yoga was.
 It took some time before I realized the vastness of the teachings and have been enamored since then.
 Though I am what the Western part of the world would consider a “Yoga Teacher,” I feel more like an individual who shares the teachings of Yoga while also deeply immersed in the teachings myself.